-Now I have to admit, I don’t normally do pretty pink, I’m normally a practical blue kinda girl, but I do think this colour shows up the detail of the dress quite well, so thats what I went with.
+Now I have to admit, I don’t normally make many things in pretty pink colour, I’m normally a practical blue kinda girl, but I do think this colour shows up the detail of the dress quite well, so thats what I went with.

 So what can I say about Betty…. well, she is very easy to make, oh so comfortable to wear and well, just lovely really.
 She’s V-neck, button down (more about that later) with a gathered skirt section on to quite a loose fitting slightly dropped waistline, a curved detail on the side hem is a bit like a shirt style, rolled back sleeves and two patch pockets.
 The tie belt is optional of course, below shows you a photo of one I wear with a rather smart leather belt (link to where you can buy one at the end of this post.

 Now lets talk about buttonholes.
 There are some people who may be put off by them or don’t want to be bothered with these small but ever so terrifying things, but fear not!
 Betty can be made without them quite easily.
 You can pop Betty on with just stitched on buttons.
 Do you see the blue version below? well that’s exactly what I did with this one, I wanted to live with it first before committing to them, but I’m not sure I will ever get around to doing them but hey whose going to notice!

 Or, my friends, you may like to make a Betty Hack !
 Its Oh so easy and I think I love this version even more than the button down version.

 So this hack is even easier to make, Its got no buttons on the skirt, just on the bodice and Ive shortened it a bit too by taking 2cm off the bodice lower edge and 2cm off the top edge of the skirt.
 Ive popped a little tutorial at the bottom of this post so just scroll down and you will find it.